hawkeye-stan/msfs-touch-panel/UserGuide.md

 It includes the following features:

-* Current flight data display - Heading, Altitude, Airspeed, and Vertical Speed.
 * Enable/disable flight following (by dragging to different location on the map, flight following is automatically disable).
 * Center plane - set current plane location to the center of the map.
-* Show flight plan - current flight plan will be automatically loaded if available.
+* Show/hide flight plan - current flight plan will be automatically loaded if available.
-* Show flight plan label - display waypoint's label and expected altitude at that waypoint.

 For the map overlay, you can select it by pressing on the overlay icon at the upper right hand corner of the map.
-The map display uses OpenStreet map as default.
+The map display uses OpenTop map as default.
 The following map types are also available for selection:

-* Topography map
+* OpenStreet map
 * Dark version of map
 * Google Street
 * Google Terrain